Aksx73/QuotesStream/README.md

 ## About

 App loads quotes from open source quotations API [Quotable](https://github.com/lukePeavey/quotable).
-Data will be always loaded from local database.
-Remote data (from API) and Local data is always synchronized.
+Uses Paging 3 library  for pagination with [RemoteMediator](https://developer.android.com/reference/kotlin/androidx/paging/RemoteMediator) for offline support.<br>
+A RemoteMediator implementation helps load paged data from the network into the database, but doesn't load data directly into the UI.
+Instead, the app uses the database as the [source of truth](https://developer.android.com/jetpack/guide/data-layer#source-of-truth).<br><br>
 App follows clean architecture pattern (MVVM).
 Whole app is organized with intent to create architecture like in multi-module approach.

-A RemoteMediator implementation helps load paged data from the network into the database, but doesn't load data directly into the UI.
-Instead, the app uses the database as the [source of truth](https://developer.android.com/jetpack/guide/data-layer#source-of-truth).

 ## Tech stack 🛠